Ben Doherty: Return to Derry City

 On 6 January 2023, Doherty returned to League of Ireland Premier Division club Derry City on a 3 year contract.
 He made his returning debut on 10 February 2023, in the 2023 President of Ireland's Cup as his side defeated Shamrock Rovers at the Ryan McBride Brandywell Stadium.
 He made 43 appearances in all competitions during his first season with the club, scoring 5 goals as he helped them to secure UEFA Conference League football again for the following season.
 At the end of the 2023 season, he was named in the PFAI Premier Division Team of the Year by his fellow professionals.
 On 11 October 2024, Doherty suffered a hamstring injury in a 1–1 draw with Bohemians which required surgery that ended his season and resulted in missing the 2024 FAI Cup final which his side lost 2–0 to Drogheda United at the Aviva Stadium.
+On 16 June 2026, the club confirmed that Doherty would be departing, having scoring 6 goals in 98 appearances in all competitions in his second spell with them.

+Return to Coleraine

+On 16 June 2026, Doherty returned to his former club Coleraine on a two-year-contract.